Personnel Leasing in Eastern Europe

 Are you looking for temporary workers from Eastern Europe?

-Requirements for personnel leasing in Eastern Europe
+What are the requirements for personnel leasing in Eastern Europe?

 You should know that!

-Many European countries impose strict Reporting obligations that companies must comply with before employees can work on site.
+Many European countries impose strict reporting obligations that companies must comply with before employees can work on site.
 These include, among others:

 • Location and duration,